darkplace-dr/Dark-Place/README.md

 * MrkySpices - Deltarune-styled Backrooms tileset
 * OMOCAT, LLC - Original author of OMORI
 * Ninomae Ina'nis - Creator and designer of the Takodachis
+* DOVA-SYNDROME/shimtone - Publisher and composer respectively of ["I hope it will be fine tomorrow"](https://youtu.be/kgNXP6FP3RY)
 * Nintendo - Original authors of Pikmin
 * HAL Laboratories - Original author of Kirby
+* AlphaDream - Original author of the Mario&Luigi series
 * Tour de Pizza - Original authors of Pizza Tower
 * Eminus - Original author of Mario's Mystery Meat
 * Lester Vine - Original author of Super Diagonal Mario 2